veskchh/python/Library/README.md

-Library app with classes for books and libraries
+Library app with classes for books and libraries. lib_main is the main program